Collaboration with Nazi Germany and Fascist Italy

-In World War II, many governments, organizations and individuals collaborated with the Axis powers, "out of conviction, desperation, or under coercion".
-Nationalists sometimes welcomed German or Italian troops they believed would liberate their countries from colonization.
+In World War II, many individuals, organizations, and client and puppet states engaged in wartime collaboration with the Axis powers, "out of conviction, desperation, or under coercion".
+Nationalists sometimes welcomed German or Italian troops which they believed would liberate their countries from colonization.
 The Danish, Belgian and Vichy French governments attempted to appease and bargain with the invaders in hopes of mitigating harm to their citizens and economies.

-Some countries' leaders such as Henrik Werth of Axis member Hungary, cooperated with Italy and Germany because they wanted to regain territories lost during and after World War I, or which their nationalist citizens simply coveted.
-Others such as France already had their own burgeoning fascist movements and/or antisemitic sentiment, which the invaders validated and empowered.
+States such as France already had their own burgeoning fascist movements and/or antisemitic sentiment, which the invaders validated and empowered.
 Individuals such as Hendrik Seyffardt in the Netherlands and Theodoros Pangalos in Greece saw collaboration as a path to personal power in the politics of their country.
 Others believed that Germany would prevail, and wanted to be on the winning side or feared being on the losing one.

-Axis military forces recruited many volunteers, sometimes at gunpoint, more often with promises that they later broke, or from among POWs trying to escape appalling and frequently lethal conditions in their detention camps.
+Axis military forces recruited many volunteers, sometimes at gunpoint, more often with promises that they later broke, or from among prisoners-of-war trying to escape appalling and frequently lethal conditions in their detention camps.
 Other volunteers willingly enlisted because they shared Nazi or fascist ideologies.